Anu-49/Git-and-Github/README.md

 + Tracked - files that Git knows about and are added to the repository
 + Untracked - files that are in your working directory, but not added to the repository</br>

  When you first add files to an empty repository, they are all untracked.
-To get Git to track them, you need to stage them, or add them to the staging environment.
-One of the core functions of Git is the concepts of the Staging Environment, and the Commit.</br>
+To get Git to track them, you need to stage them, or add them to the staging environment. </br>One of the core functions of Git is the concepts of the Staging Environment, and the Commit.</br>
  As you are working, you may be adding, editing and removing files.
 But whenever you hit a milestone or finish a part of the work, you should add the files to a Staging Environment.
 </br>Staged files are files that are ready to be committed to the repository you are working on.
 When we are done with a editing a file we need to add it to Staging environment.
 ```